LukasHoste/course-linux-essentials/docs/c-the-filesystem/03-locating-things/README.md

 ```
 this command gives an empty output
 also when using whereis python the man page cannot be found.
+Even on an actual linux machine this cannot be found.

 ### ✅ Python man-pages